MrFastZombie/NexusFileFinder/README.md

 # Compilation

-If you want to compile the program yourself and do not wish to run it with node directly, install pkg with `npm i pkg -g` and then run `pkg package.json` in the program's directory.
+If you want to compile the program yourself and do not wish to run it with node directly, install pkg with `npm i pkg -g` and then run `npm run build` in the program's directory.

 # Usage